RachelPhilo/RachelPhilo/README.md

 I am Rachel Philo Jojo

 - 🔭 I’m currently working on :MEAN Stack
-- 🌱 I’m currently learning : Mongo DB
+- 🌱 I’m currently learning : Angular.js
 - 👯 I’m looking to collaborate on ..
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...